LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn3/attribute-directives.rst

 .. admonition:: Try It

    Change the values for the ``alternateColor`` and ``bulletType`` variables.
-   Save your work and refresh the webpage to see the results.
+   Save your work and refresh the web page to see the results.

    Note that ``bulletType`` takes options of numbers (``1``), upper and lower case letters (``A``, ``a``), or upper and lower case Roman numerals (``I``,